alephgamma/RHCA-study-notes/1_EX447_study_notes.md

   ```

 ## 3. Manage inventory variables
-Use multiple inventory files.
 The different kinds of inventory files is a flustercuck.
 There are four different kinds of inventory files.
 - **ini**
 - **yml**: with vars sections
 - **yml**: without vars sections - just to F your brain